demisto/content-docs/content-repo/extra-docs/articles/processing_google_forms_via_webhook.md

 <img src="../../../docs/doc_imgs/reference/google-forms-cortex-xsoar.png" width="700"></img>

-### To implement the above flow, do the following things:
+## Implementation Flow

-#### Generic Webhook Configuration
+### Generic Webhook Configuration

-1. Download the [Generic Webhook Pack](https://xsoar.pan.dev/marketplace/details/GenericWebhook) and configure an instance of the integration.
+1. Download the [Generic Webhook Pack](https://xsoar.pan.dev/marketplace/details/GenericWebhook) and configure an instance of the [Generic Webhook Integration](https://xsoar.pan.dev/docs/reference/integrations/generic-webhook).
 For example, you can call the instance: *GenericWebhookForm*.

    :::note NOTE
-   The webhook integration needs to be accessible from the internet, [this](https://xsoar.pan.dev/docs/reference/articles/long-running-invoke) should assist, or you need to run the webhook integration on an engine which is accessible from the internet.
+   The webhook integration needs to be accessible from the internet.
+See the following article on how to access the Webhook via [Server's HTTPS Endpoint](https://xsoar.pan.dev/docs/reference/articles/long-running-invoke).
+If your Server is not accessible, you may need to run the Webhook integration on an engine which is accessible from the internet.
    :::

-2. Please configure the Webhook integration with a username & password, as we the attached code is using basic authentication.
-See [this](https://xsoar.pan.dev/docs/reference/integrations/generic-webhook) for more information.
+2. Please configure the Webhook integration with a username & password, as the attached code is using basic authentication.
+See the [Integration documentation](https://xsoar.pan.dev/docs/reference/integrations/generic-webhook) for more information.

-3. In Cortex XSOAR, create an incident type that represents the Google form use case.
+3. In Cortex XSOAR, create an incident type that represents the Google Form use case.
 Add a layout, mapper, classifier, etc...

    It is recommended to enable the **store_samples** parameter of the Webhook integration to be able to create a mapper.
+Example of a mapper configuration:

    <img src="../../../docs/doc_imgs/reference/google-forms-mapping.png" width="700"></img>

 4. Create a designated playbook to run when the incident is created.

-#### Google Forms Configuration
+### Google Forms Configuration

 1. Create a Google form that will provide the information you need.